PackeTsar/AWS_IPv6_VPN/README.md

 ## OPTIONAL: IPv4 and IPv6 over the New Tunnel
 If you have made it this far, you may be asking yourself why you would want to run IPv6 over a strongSwan IPSEC tunnel on an EC2 instance, and IPv4 over a managed AWS VPN service.
 There are a couple of benefits which come to mind with the AWS service

 1. **Redundancy**: AWS gives you multiple peer IPs to use for the managed VPN service which provides a level of redundancy within a region.
-They also allow you to automatically propagate the VPN tunneled routes into the VPC Route Tables when the VPn comes up to further enhance this functionality
+They also allow you to automatically propagate the VPN tunneled routes into the VPC Route Tables when the VPN comes up to further enhance this functionality

 2. **Ease of Management**: The managed VPN service is managed by AWS and does not require any kind of regular updates or the typical care and feeding of a Linux instance

 Those benefits aside, there are a few benefits to abandoning the managed VPN service and using the EC2 instance for both IPv4 and IPv6:

 1. **Cost**: The cost of the managed VPN service from AWS in the Ohio region is **$0.05 per hour** which equates to about **$36 per month**.
-The cost of a t3a.nano instance running strongSwan is **$0.0047 per hour** which equates to about **$3.38 per month**, about one-tenth the cost
+The cost of a t3a.nano instance running strongSwan is **$0.0047 per hour** which equates to about **$3.38 per month**: about one-tenth the cost

 2. **Functionality**: If you are a bit network-savvy, then you likely know that you can take a solution like this to a whole different level if desired.
 Using a VTI with routing protocols, multiple tunnels with multiple paths, the sky is the limit when it comes to networking using Linux.
 Running IPv4 + IPv6 over the same VPN tunnel is only the beginning